-Reserves for revenue purposes Name Purpose Arts funding To fund art development projects and officer resource Budget carry forward To hold carry forwards at year end for transfer to relevant service areas in the new financial year Building control To hold any surpluses/deficits arising from the separate rolling trading account required under legislative requirements.
-Childrens, Adults & Health service development To support future one-off service requirements and smooth demographic pressured.

-Reserves for revenue purposes Name Purpose City Region Deal - Economic Development Fund Smoothing To hold Council's share of unallocated funds in City Region Deal Business Ra Pool.
-Council elections To fund the cost of full council elections and any by-elections Corporate Telephone system To fund the replacement of the Council's telephone and call handling system Cultural diversity To fund community events such as Armed Forces Day, Ambitions and St Georges Day Domestic homicide review To fund domestic homicide reviews Drainage strategic works To meet the cost of Strategic Drainage Developments Drug action To support drug action within South Gloucestershire Dedicated Schools Grant Balance Up to 2019/20 this reserve held any variations in the DSG high needs budget.
+Name Purpose Arts funding To fund art development projects and officer resource.
+Budget carry forward To hold carry forwards at year end for transfer to relevant service areas the new financial year.
+Building control To hold any surpluses/deficits arising from the separate rolling trading account as required under legislative requirements.
+Childrens, Adults & Health service development To support future one-off service requirements and smooth demographi pressures.
+City Region Deal - Economic Development Fund Smoothing To hold council's share of unallocated funds in City Region Deal Busine Rates Pool.
+Council elections To fund the cost of full council elections and any by-elections Council Tax and Business Rate Support Reserve This is a reserve to support collection fund deficits.
+COVID Financial Support Reserve This is a reserve to support COVID-19 support services.
+Corporate Telephone system To fund the replacement of the Council's telephone and call handling system Cultural diversity To fund community events such as Armed Forces Day, Ambitions and S Georges Day Domestic homicide review To fund domestic homicide reviews Drainage strategic works To meet the cost of Strategic Drainage Developments Drug action To support drug action within South Gloucestershire Dedicated Schools Grant Up to 2019/20 this reserve held any variations in the DSG high needs Balance budget.
 With effect from 2020/21 this reserve is retained to hold any annual surpluses which are to be held as ring-fenced reserves.
-Economic Development To partly offset the revenue cost of carry borne by the council when initially funding City Region Deal infrastructure schemes, together with the costs of the Devolution Agreement and any subsequent underwriting of the West of Englar Combined Authority in its formative years Financial Risks To give cover for possible adverse impacts arising from the economy, business rate appeals, and welfare responsibilities, and to help offset projected in year deficits in future years to ensure a broadly balanced budget in the medium term Housing Enabling To provide a 3 year contingency to mitigate any fall in fees against newly set income target.
-Insurance To fund the potential costs of claims incurred but not yet reported where the council may be liable and to cover claims liabilities which fall outside the scop of the council's insurance cover.
-Invest to Save To meet the costs of projects which support the Council Savings and Digital Programmes Investment smoothing To support income fluctuations arising from the Council's investment strategy Licensing To hold surpluses relating to licensing to support the ongoing delivery of the licensing service in line with statutory guidance Local Infrastructure Fund To hold grant funding received from DCLG for extra capacity within the planning department for use on New Neighbourhood areas Local Plan/Development Framework To support the costs of the Local Plan through its 6 year rolling cycle of development New Homes Bonus To hold the balance of New Homes Bonus grant allocated out via the Area For Oldbury Nuclear Planning To provide funding for any costs that are not covered by the Planning Performance Agreement for the potential plan at Oldbury on Severn Open Spaces improvements To fund open spaces works for a defined purpose, either revenue or capital Planning appeals To meet the legal costs of any planning appeals that exceed revenue budget an includes funds to support additional capacity Planning Capacity Funding To hold grant funding received from DCLG to provide additional planning capacity to keep application process running as efficiently and effectively as possible Planning Enforcement To contribute towards larger planning enforcement case which cannot be cove by base budget Print and multi-functional device renewal To cover the renewal of print and MFD equipment Private sector housing deposits To underwrite housing deposit bonds paid to landlords Private Sector Housing - Accommodation Survey To provide cyclical funding for 5 yearly accommodation survey Proceeds of Crime Act To partly fund fighting Envirocrime over the next three years Prosecution To cover the costs of prosecution on issues of licensing, envirocrime, planning enforcement and trading standards
+Economic Development To partly offset the revenue cost of carry borne by the council when initi funding City Region Deal infrastructure schemes, together with the costs the Devolution Agreement and any subsequent underwriting of the Wes England Combined Authority in its formative years Financial Risks To give cover for possible adverse impacts arising from the economy, business rate appeals, and welfare responsibilities, and to help offset projected in year deficits in future years to ensure a broadly balanced budget in the medium term.
+Home Choice To deliver Homelessness Reduction Act grant via early intervention and engagement with homeless clients.
+Housing Enabling To provide a 3 year contingency to mitigate any fall in fees against newl set income target.
+Insurance To fund the potential costs of claims incurred but not yet reported where incuration and a second s the council may be liable and to cover claims liabilities which fall outside the scope of the council's insurance cover.
+Integrated Care Reserve To support the activities of the BNSSG Healthier Together Single System Plan, improving the health and wellbeing of our population and reducing health inequalities.
+Invest to Save To meet the costs of projects which support the Council Savings and Digital Programmes Investment smoothing To support income fluctuations arising from the Council's investment strategy Licensing To hold surpluses relating to licensing to support the ongoing delivery of Licensing the licensing service in line with statutory guidance